AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     dotnet run
     ```

 1. Start a new session and ask the same modified question again, `What is the biggest lake in North America?`.
-This time you will get a cache hit with zero tokens and the *(cached resonse)* appended to the response.
+This time you will get a cache hit with zero tokens and the *(cached response)* appended to the response.

 1. Next ask the follow up question, `What is the second largest?`.
 Here too you will get a cached response.